jsingh41/jsingh41.github.io/_posts/2021-01-08-paradox_of_choice.md

 image: assets/images/the_paradox_of_choice.jpg

 ---
 > _Knowing what’s good enough requires knowing yourself and what you care about.
-What we don’t realize is that the very option of being allowed to change our minds seems to increase the chances that we will change our minds._
+The very option of being allowed to change our minds seems to increase the chances that we will change our minds._

 ## Premise